6 Tips to Help You Prevent a Stroke

 Adopting these healthy habits as well as controlling and watching your current condition are the best ways to prevent having a stroke.
 Similarly, if you have any of the significant risk factors, it's essential that you have regular checkups with your doctor.

 There are many healthy habits that can help prevent a stroke.
-Although this disease can appear from factors that are out of your control, a healthy lifestyle is the determining factor to reduce your risk the best.
+Although this can appear from factors that are out of your control, a healthy lifestyle is a determining factor in reducing your risk.

 A stroke occurs when something interrupts or reduces the blood flow to your brain.
 By cutting off the oxygen and nutrients, your brain tissues suffer severe damage that can often cause fatal outcomes.